restraint-harness/restraint/docs/commands.rst

    restraint repo is pulled and ``restraintd`` image is built.
 By default, the installed image is executed.

+.. option:: --timeout <minutes>

+   This optional argument ``--timeout`` specifies the time in minutes for ssh to timeout.
+This option takes affect when the `rsh` argument is not used.
+The default timeout is 5 minutes.
+A keepalive message is sent every minute to the server and this is done for the number of minutes provided.
+   If there is no response, the ssh client will disconnect.

 .. option:: -v

    You can pass ``-v`` for more verbose output which will show every task